petermr/tigr2ess/epmcSearches/EuropePMC searches.md

 This describes how to use EuropePMC (http://europepmc.org) as a web-based search engine.
 ### *overview*
 *EuropePMC has other features than search (e.g. author manuscript upload) and there is a lot of emphasis on authors, grants, etc. The full documentation is in http://europepmc.org/Help but this is long.
-Later we suggest aome of the more important sections:*
+Later we suggest some of the more important sections:*

 ## basic search